Primary Care Family Nurse Practitioner

 UIndy's 2014 graduates of the MSN-Family Nurse Practitioner program achieved a 100% pass rate on the AANP national FNP Certification Exam.

-The FNP program is 49 credit hours, with 645 clinical hours, and can be completed on a full or part-time basis.
+The FNP program is 49 credit hours, with 645 clinical hours, and is completed on a part-time basis.
 By taking two classes at a time, you can complete the program in about two and a half years (three full academic years, along with the summers in between each year), though you have up to six years to complete the degree.
+Part-time employment during school is possible, but must be flexible to provide time for clinical hours once the clinical sequence begins.

 Courses are a combination of hybrid (on-campus classes with online components) and online.
-On-campus classes meet on weekday evenings.
+On-campus classes meet one day per week on campus.

 Online courses or course components require basic computer skills.
 Not sure where you stand?
 Take a free skills assessment ►